Shell Commands

 The !

-shortcut is designed for quick execution of individual commands without context switching, not as a replacement for your preferred shell environment.
+shortcut is for quick command execution without context switching, not as a replacement for your preferred shell environment.
 For complex shell workflows, interactive sessions, or shell-specific features, continue using your native ZSH, PowerShell, or bash terminal alongside Forge.

 Platform Considerations